 Dimensions: 7 x 3 x 3 inches

-Specifications: 8x magnification; roof prism design; Vortex R/T ranging reticle; fully multicoated; rubber armor; O-ring seals; Nitrogen gas purging; waterproof; shockproof; fog proof
+Specific features: 8x magnification; roof prism design; Vortex R/T ranging reticle; fully multicoated; rubber armor; O-ring seals; Nitrogen gas purging; waterproof; shockproof; fog proof

-Best use: hunting
+Best use: Hunting

 Description: The Vortex Optics Solo R/T has an 8 times magnification, which isn’t the biggest available.
 So it’s definitely not for bigger distances, but it will give you a generous field of view.
 Conversely, the roof prism design used works well with this magnification and accounts for precise details spotted at suitable distances.